ripienaar/noteikumi/README.md

 Status?
 -------

-This is usable now, docs are in progress
+This is usable now, docs are in progress.
+See the `examples` directory.

 Who?
 ----